25 Surprising Things You Didn’t Know About PEMF

 PEMF relaxes the body

-PEMF relaxes the body, so the brain can calm down and focus on learning and break therapy resistance that so many face.
+PEMF relaxes the body, so the brain can calm down and focus on learning and break the therapy resistance that so many face.

 Neurofeedback and some cognitive behavioral therapies work by redirecting the brain to digest information differently to foster more productive and socially accepted behaviors and reduce resistance to important details.